Denghaotian/ClmsDL/Readme.md

 ## Usages

 ## Testing
-You can test model use two methods
+You can test model use two methods.

 Testing one image

 Command line:

 Testing 10 groups of classified images by the tagged file directory like laughing, pullinghair, quarrel, slapping, punching, stabbing, gossiping, strangle, isolation and nonbullying.
 The output will be the accuracy of testing files.

 Command line:

 Best Testing accuracy result is